nikhen/multifractals/README.md

-This is a docker image containig a webpage served by nginx displaying multifractal cartoons following Mandelbrot's procedure.
+This is a docker image containig a webpage served by nginx displaying multifractal cartoons.

 The frontend uses openUI5 controls and the plotly library.